Hortensjaa/Hortensjaa/README.md

 👋 Hi, I’m @Hortensjaa
-- Mathematics student on Wroclaw University (III year)
+- Mathematics (III year) and computer science (I year) student on Wroclaw University
 - Interested in backend, with good will to learn more

 ✨ Skills: